 // SFF

-Transparent governance for a vendor-neutral consortium.
+Transparent governance for a vendor-neutral educational nonprofit.

 Three coordinating bodies.
 One process.